splunk/public-o11y-docs/gdi/opentelemetry/components/smartagent-receiver.rst

 Settings
 ======================

-To configure each Smart Agent receiver, see the documentation of each monitor type in :ref:`monitor-data-sources`.
+To configure Smart Agent monitors, see the documentation on each monitor type in :ref:`monitor-data-sources`.

 Troubleshooting
 ======================